Compare Federal Long Term Care Insurance Prices

 To get ballpark figures of how much Long Term Care Insurance Costs, check out our Online Calculator.

 Federal Employees have access to a great Long Term Care program called the FLTCP 2.0.
-This plan is administered by John Hancock and provides a simple Long Term Care plan for Federal employees and their spouses.
+This plan provides a simple Long Term Care plan for Federal employees and their spouses.
 These plans offer comparable coverage to what is available from a host of private insurers.
 Sometimes the Federal Long Term Care plan’s prices are better, often they are worse.

 Unique Features (consider when comparing): The “Fed” plan offers 3%, 4%, and 5% Compound inflation protection, while most private insurers only offer 5% compound increase options.
 If you’re under 70 and have longevity in your family history, going with anything less than 5% Compound is simply a mathematical mistake.